tic-oss/jhipster-blueprints/generator-jhipster-go/README.md

   ---
       npm link generator-jhipster-go
   ---
-  - Now create a new file say my-app and shift to this directory
+  - Now create a new directory say my-app and shift to this directory
   ---
       mkdir my-app && cd my-app
   ---